Share

 Clash groups make it easy to assign issues by discipline or trade.

-Systems, types, and layers are typically used in CAD to group objects with related function or location.
+Note: Properties such as systems, types, and layers are typically used in CAD to group objects with related function or location.
 They are defined in the design software that the models are created in, therefore the options available depend on the model file type.
 It may be useful to view clashes using these groupings, as related objects are likely to be affected by the same clashes.

-For details, see Filter and Investigate Clashes.
+For more details, see Filter and Investigate Clashes.

 Was this information helpful?